SEX COACH CAITLIN V

 And here's another thing to consider.
 Like, are you going on dates?
 Are your emotional needs met?
 Are your romantic needs met from the relationship?

 Because maybe you have a kid and you notice that your sex life has dwindled a lot since you've been raising a child together, right?
-How is your romantic relationship, your emotional relationship?

-A lot of people can get overly focused on sex because sex is quantifiable.
 I can say, we haven't had sex in the last three weeks and I'm starting to panic, right?
 But it's a lot different to say, what is the quality of our connection right now?

 Understanding that sex can sometimes be a byproduct of the quality of the connection.

-On the other hand, if there are things that you want to try that you've never brought up before, going to your partner and saying something as simple as this,
+On the other hand, if there are things that you want to try that you've never brought up before, going to your partner and saying something as simple as this.

-there's something that I want to talk to you about.
-It has to do with our sex life is now a good time.
+There's something that I want to talk to you about.
+It has to do with our sex life.

-Yes?
-Okay, great.
 So the reason I haven't brought this up before is because I'm afraid that you might judge me or I'm afraid you might think I'm a pervert or a slut.

 And I don't want to give you the impression that I'm unhappy with our sex life.
 Here are some things that I really appreciate about it, the way that you make me feel.

-Here are some other things that for me, I really would appreciate and it would be very meaningful for me if we were able to try those things.
+Here are some other things that for me, I really would would appreciate and it would be very meaningful for me if we were able to try those things.

 Are you willing to have a conversation about that?
 Not are you willing to do it?
 Not can we do it right now?
 Can we have a conversation about it?

 I want to understand what you would need in order for us to have that experience.
-Like, would you need to be at a hotel?
+Like, would would you need to be at a hotel?
 Would you need to have two days away from the kids?

 Would you need to have a month of warm-up?
 Would you need to understand better?
 Would you need for me to come prepared with a lot of information?